 Chronic sleeplessness weakens and endangers us in many ways:

-An astounding discovery has come to light in the past few years that could help you.
-It is contrary to common belief, even counter-intuitive.
-A daily routine for many, which may include you, is to have a morning cup of coffee or an energy drink to get going.
+A daily routine for many, which may include you, is to have at least one morning cup of coffee or an energy drink to get going.
 The expectation is that the stimulation will ensure good performance for whatever is planned.
 Contemporary scientific research, to the contrary, shows that the value of restorative sleep has been underestimated.
-We now know that restful sleep works better than stimulation, particularly if you are trying to ensure optimal performance.
+We now know that restful sleep works better than artificial stimulation, particularly if you are trying to ensure optimal performance.

 Sleep is important for daily performance and general well-being.
 Sports performers and the military consider it to be the primary basis for good mental and physical performance.
 The New York Times (Oct 1 2016) reported that both the NBA and the NFL consider players’ performance to be directly connected to how effectively they have achieved restful sleep.
 To accomplish this, players wear electronic wristbands that monitor the quality of their sleep.
 The wristband transmits data to the player’s cell phone so that they can make adjustments to their own life style as needed.
 An algorithm, developed by the US military converts the sleep data into a number which can be correlated to the player’s “quickness, strength, endurance, flexibility, play recall, and cognitive performance.”